Arc-Payments/solana-fee-vault/README.md

 # fee-vault

-A production-grade Solana program and Dart client for **gasless SPL token payments** using a PDA-based fee vault.
+A Solana program and Dart client for **gasless SPL token payments** using a PDA-based fee vault.

-This repository contains a focused, security-vetted reference subset extracted from a larger LATAM stablecoin payments app.
+This repository contains a focused,reference subset extracted from a larger LATAM stablecoin payments app.
 It preserves the on-chain fee-vault design and the client-side transaction-building patterns used by the app, but it is intentionally cleaned up for public review and should not be read as a byte-for-byte mirror of the private repo layout, deployment IDs, or operational infrastructure.

 ## What's in here